lhcb/impactkit-proceedings/contrib-03-AnalysisWithPython/Readme.md

 ```
 ## Adding variable to the tree and saving output

-Some analysis step could create a new variable, as a BDT output, worth to be
+Some analysis step could create a new variable, such as a BDT output, which is to be
 added to a ROOT file.
 Two steps are needed to perform this :
 - The variable should be added to the dataframe using `df['BDT'] = sk_y_predicted`
 - The modified dataframe can be stored in a new ROOT file using